RE-SS3D/SS3D-Art/README.md

 We now have a proper [art guide](https://ss3d.gitbook.io/art-guide/), with guides and links to tasks boards based on asset types.

-More art tasks will be moved to GitHub as we progress forward.
+More art tasks will be moved to GitHub as we progress forward, thanks for being patient.

 <br>